notofonts/noto-docs/src/descriptions/NotoSansHatran.md

-Noto Sans Hatran is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Hatran_ script.
+Noto Sans Hatran is an unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Hatran_ script.
 It has multiple weights, contains 32 glyphs, and supports 31 characters.